android102-spring23-group4/OwnCheff/README.md

 - [x] User can log in and log out
 - [ ] User is able to get new recipes everyday
 - [x] User is able to see a picture of the recipe
+- [x] User is able to sign in with google services
+- [x] User is able to see their profile screen with user details

 **Stretch Features**